Cash Over Valuation Calculator

 Frequently Asked Questions

-Cash Over Valuation refers to the difference between the sale price of a property and its market value.
-If the sale price is higher than the market value, the difference is the COV.
+Cash over valuation refers to the difference between the sale price of a property and its market value.
+If the sale price is higher than the market value, the difference is the COV that the buyer must pay out of pocket.

 Calculating COV is crucial for both buyers and sellers to understand the actual value of a property compared to its selling price.
-It helps in making informed decisions during property transactions.
+It helps buyers know how much extra cash they need and helps sellers set competitive prices.

 Yes, COV can be negative if the market value of a property is higher than its sale price.
 This implies that the buyer is purchasing the property below its market value, potentially getting a good deal.